aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 - Task 1: Create a new Azure AD tenant.
 - Task 2: Activate the Azure AD Premium P2 trial.
 - Task 3: Create Azure AD users and groups.
+- Task 4: Assign Azure AD Premium P2 licenses to Azure AD users
-- Task 4: Make a user eligible for a role.
+- Task 5: Make a user eligible for a role.
-- Task 5: Configure a role to require approval to activate and add an eligible member.
+- Task 6: Configure a role to require approval to activate and add an eligible member.
-- Task 6: Give a user permanent assignment to a role.
+- Task 7: Give a user permanent assignment to a role.

 #### Task 1: Create a new Azure AD tenant